sorbet/sorbet/website/docs/cli.md

 In this example, though, we know that the `xs` array will always be non-empty.
 If, as the programmer, we know this invariant will always hold, we can use `T.must` to fix the problem.
-Sorbet even suggests that the error message:
+Sorbet even suggests that in the error message:

 ```
 editor.rb:6: Method `+` does not exist on `NilClass` component of `T.nilable(Integer)` https://srb.help/7003